gabeklein/expressive-mvc/README.md

 ```

 > While obviously cleaner, this is also subtly more efficient than inline-functions.
-Not only do actions have names, we avoid making a new closure for every render.
-This can save _a lot_ of unnecessary rendering downstream, for otherwise "new" callbacks. 😬
+Not only do actions have names, we avoid new closures for every render.
+This can save _a lot_ of unnecessary rendering downstream, for seemingly "new" callbacks. 😬

 ```jsx
 const KitchenCounter = () => {